Terrace mutiny: Mutiny

 Many of the officers of the brigade were in Vancouver when news that conscripts might be deployed overseas reached the soldiers stationed in Terrace.
 Many soldiers at Terrace began to disobey orders of their officers.
-On 24 November 1944, members of the Fusiliers du St-Laurent, which made up part of the 15th Brigade, stated they had resolved to resist any efforts to deploy them overseas.
+On November 24, 1944, members of the Fusiliers du S^{t}-Laurent, which made up part of the 15th Brigade, stated they had resolved to resist any efforts to deploy them overseas.
 Some seized weapons.
 The mutiny spread to other elements of the 15th Brigade.
 News came in that conscripts stationed elsewhere in the province were resisting as well.

-By 28 November, the mutiny waned.
+By November 28, the mutiny waned.
 Officers, led by Major General George Pearkes, regained control and imposed order and discipline on the troops.
 Many mutineers returned the weapons they had taken.
 The mutiny exhausted itself by the next day.
 By that time, the Prince Albert Volunteers and other units were being shipped out of Terrace.

 Cover-up

 The government and military were fearful that the mutiny would spread and impair the war effort.
 The authorities pressured censors to apply federal press censorship regulations more strictly.
 Because these efforts were largely successful, the mutiny was not well known among the general public and the event remained an obscure event in Canadian history.